 Using a VPN server based in your home country you can browse the web like a local, circumventing geoblocks and avoiding minor annoyances like automatic language selections and prices in the wrong currency.

 VPNs can be a powerful tool but they are not a bullet-proof solution and you still need to be security conscious when using broadband with a VPN.

 Choose a trustworthy provider.
-We go into more detail about this below, but briefly: you’re trusting the VPN with your data so research the provider first.
+You’re trusting the VPN with your data, so research the provider first.

 Enable the kill-switch.
 Any modern VPN client should have a “kill-switch” feature.
 It helps to protect your privacy by automatically cutting off internet access if your connection to the VPN is lost.

 Use the latest software.
 Keep your VPN client software bang up to date to get the latest bug fixes and security protocols.

 Use encrypted sites.
 While the link between you and the VPN is encrypted, the link between the VPN and the wider internet may not be.
 So just like you would with any other broadband connection, use HTTPS encrypted web sites whenever possible and never enter passwords or other personal data into an unprotected service.

 Check for IP and DNS leaks.
 IP and DNS leaks can inadvertently reveal your identity when connected to a VPN.
 Use online tools like DNSleaktest.com and Browser Privacy Test to see if your VPN is secure.